Indian Meatball Curry

 Instructions

-- Transfer to a blender and add 1 cup of water, the cream, almond butter, sea salt, and if you're using, the sugar.
-Blend on high until smooth.¼ cup plain yogurt, cream, coconut milk, or cashew cream (see notes), 2 tablespoons almond butter or tahini, 2 teaspoons sea salt, Optional: 2 tablespoons brown or coconut sugar
+- Transfer to a blender and add 1 cup of water, the cream, almond butter, sea salt, and sugar.
+Blend on high until smooth.¼ cup plain yogurt, whipping cream, coconut milk, or cashew cream, 2 tablespoons almond butter or tahini, 2 teaspoons sea salt, 2 tablespoons brown or coconut sugar

-- Heat the remaining 1 tablespoon of oil in a large skillet over medium-high heat.
-Add the meatballs and cook, turningĀ occasionally, until well browned all over, about 15 minutes.
+- Heat the remaining 1 tablespoon of oil in a large skillet over medium heat.
+Add the meatballs and cook, turning occasionally, until well browned all over, about 15 minutes.

 - Pour the curry from the blender into the skillet with the meatballs.
-Bring to a simmer then reduce the meat to medium-low, cover the pan, and cook for 15 minutes.
+Bring to a simmer and then reduce the heat to medium-low, cover the pan, and cook for 15 minutes.
 If the curry gets too thick, add a little extra water to the pan to thin it.

 Notes